xuankimtran/docs-1/pages/katalon-studio/docs/qtest-integration.md

 ### Upload test results automatically

 1. To automatically upload the test execution results, check the **Automatically submit test run results** option in **Project > Settings > Plugins > qTest**.
-2. Add an integrated test case to an integrated test suite.
+2. Add an uploaded test case to an uploaded test suite.
-3. Execute an integrated Katalon test suite.
+3. Execute an uploaded Katalon test suite.
 4. Open the generated test execution report.
 5. In the **Test Cases Table** section, the status of all test execution is displayed with the following information.